History & Overview Annual Report President's Pages Center News Community Affairs

 • Erectile dysfunction

 Arginine is unique among amino acids for its vasodilatory properties (11).
-Arginine acts as a precursor for the synthesis of endogenous nitric oxide (NO) via the action of nitric oxide synthase (NOS).
-Nitric oxide's functions as a paracrine-signaling molecule mediating vasodilation and inhibition of platelet activation, monocyte and leucocyte adhesion, and smooth muscle cell proliferation.
-Nitric oxide also helps to control vascular oxidative stress and redox-regulated gene expression (22).
+Arginine acts as a precursor for the synthesis of endogenous NO via the action of nitric oxide synthase.
+NO functions as a paracrine-signaling molecule mediating vasodilation and inhibition of platelet activation, monocyte and leucocyte adhesion, and smooth muscle cell proliferation.
+NO also helps to control vascular oxidative stress and redox-regulated gene expression (22).
 Arginine is also needed for the synthesis of creatine which is important in muscle contraction (22).
 In colorectal adenoma cells, arginine reduces the expression of survivin, an inhibitor of apoptosis, and induces iNOS expression (23).

 Warnings

-Limited studies suggest that arginine supplementation may increase breast tumor growth, but more research is needed to examine this mechanism (9) (21).
+• Limited studies suggest that arginine supplementation may increase breast tumor growth, but more research is needed to examine this (9) (21).

 Adverse Reactions

-• Large doses of arginine can increase urinary excretion of lysine (21).
+Large doses of intravenous arginine can increase urinary excretion of lysine (21).

 References